 Treatments for Motor Vehicle Accident Injuries

-Considering that these are all soft tissue injures, physical therapy is generally the best way to reduce the pain and return the injured area to its normal function.
+Considering that these are all soft tissue injuries, physical therapy is generally the best way to reduce the pain and return the injured area to its normal function.
 Some forms of therapy are better suited for certain inure and some therapies can help all types of injuries.

 When your body’s soft tissues are stretched or torn, they can become inflamed.
 Massage therapy improves circulation in the injured area.
-That circulation flushes away the toxins produced by the inflammation and brings much needed oxygen and nutrients to help start healing the injury.
+That circulation flushes away the toxins produced by the inflammation and brings much-needed oxygen and nutrients to help start healing the injury.

 Physiotherapy helps to return the proper function, range of motion and strength to damaged joints and limbs.
 The return to normal functioning helps reduce pain and reduces the chance of further injury.